RSS Feed

 Stanton is a completely charming town, and Laverton is absolutely gorgeous: Cotswolds cottages built of the sunny Cotswold stone, beautiful gardens, surrounded by the rolling hills and farmlands of the country.

-On the first leg of our hike, we meet a group of about twenty men and women, approximately our ages, led by a local guide.
-She said the men love to talk to us “young sprigs” and we appreciated the sentiment!
-This is the leg of the hike that leads up the steepest hill for about 30 minutes, and left me breathing hard (such a wuss).
-When we arrive at the top, the whole of the Cotswolds lies before us.
+On the first leg of our hike, we met a group of about twenty men and women, approximately our ages, led by a local guide.
+She said the men loved to talk to us “young sprigs” and we appreciated the sentiment!
+This is the leg of the hike that led up the steepest hill for about 30 minutes, and left me breathing hard (it wasn’t that high – I’m such a wuss).
+When we arrived at the top, the whole of the Cotswolds lay before us.
 Pictures I have seen cannot begin to describe the beauty.

 Somewhere in the Cotswolds

-We then walk part of the Cotswolds Way, through fields, woods, over many stiles and through many gates.
-We walk through the enchanting village of Snowshill (in which I will actually stay a few years later) -a Cotswolds gem of a village, tiny and seemingly untouched by tourism: lovely architecture, picturesque homes dripping with flowers and beautifully and personally landscaped.
-Our companions leave us in Snowshill, where they picnic in the old church graveyard, while Diane and I have a pub lunch – ploughman’s (cheese, bread, pickles).
-The sun shines brilliantly as we continue over hill and dale.
+We then hiked along a part of the Cotswolds Way, through fields, woods, over many stiles and through many gates.
+We walked through the enchanting village of Snowshill (in which I will actually stay a few years later) -a Cotswolds gem of a village, tiny and seemingly untouched by tourism: lovely architecture, picturesque homes dripping with flowers and beautifully and personally landscaped.
+Our companions left us in Snowshill, where they stopped to picnic in the old church graveyard, while Diane and I had a pub lunch – ploughman’s (cheese, bread, pickles).
+The sun continued to shine as we continued over hill and dale.

-On a downward trek, we meet a delightful woman named Maury who is in training for a hike for a cancer group, along the Great Wall of China.
-We have a fun conversation for half an hour, then she wound her way to somewhere else, and we continue through the fields to Stanton.
-We hope.
-We aren’t sure where we are parked, so we walk the town and finally ask a friendly old man sitting on a bench beneath a tree: “Where are we?”
+On a downward trek, we met a delightful woman named Maury who was in training for a hike for a cancer group, along the Great Wall of China.
+We had a fun conversation for half an hour, then she wound her way to somewhere else, and we continued through the fields to Stanton.
+We hoped.
+We weren’t sure where we were parked, so we walked the town and finally asked a friendly old man sitting on a bench beneath a tree: “Where are we?”

-It turns out we are actually in Laverton — NOT Stanton — and are given directions to a stile around a corner down a street, turning back into the fields at a tree.
+It turns out we were actually in Laverton — NOT Stanton — and were given straightforward directions to a stile around a corner down a street, then turning back into the fields at a tree.
 Hmm.
 (Laverton is another village that is a step back in time — totally free of tourists — except us — no crowds, etc.)

-We come to Stanton’s church spire, wind back through a farm, and come out to our car parked at the Cricket Club, where a match is taking place.
+We came to Stanton’s church spire, wound back through a farm, and found our car parked at the Cricket Club, where a match was taking place.
 Fun to watch, incomprehensible to figure out!
-But nice to see those cricket whites once again.
+But so nice to see those cricket whites once again.

 From the top of the Broadway Folly you can get 360 degree view of the Cotswolds

-Back in the car, Diane drives to the Broadway Folly, atop a hill, from which we get an astounding view 360 degrees of the Cotswolds.
+Back in the car, Diane drove to the Broadway Folly, situated atop a hill, from which we got an astounding view 360 degrees of the Cotswolds.
 Fabulous!

-Then it’s back to our B&B, freshen up and drive to Chipping Camden for dinner and a quick walk down the main street.
+Then it was back to our B&B, where we freshened up and drove to Chipping Camden for dinner and a quick walk down the main street.
 Great conversation at dinner, despite the fact that Diane is a Republican and I a Democrat!
-Then it’s back to Lowerfield Farm, and so to bed.
-We are hoping for more of this supremely gorgeous weather tomorrow, as this is to be our longest hike.
+Then it was back to Lowerfield Farm, and so to bed.
+We were definitely hoping for more of this supremely gorgeous weather tomorrow, as this would be our longest hike.

 Lower Slaughter, Naunton, Bourton-on-the-Water

-7:30 and it’s down to breakfast (the usual fabulous feast) and by 9-ish, we are on the road for Bourton-on-the-Water, where we begin our hike (about ten miles round trip, longer with side trips).
-We hike through prosperous-looking farms, over farmland, through woods, besides rivers and streams – through Lower Slaughter.
+7:30 and we’re down to breakfast (the usual fabulous feast) and by 9-ish, we were on the road for Bourton-on-the-Water, where we began our hike (about ten miles round trip, longer with side trips).
+We hiked through prosperous-looking farms, over farmland, through woods, besides rivers and streams – through Lower Slaughter.

 On the way to Bourton-on-the-Water

-A picnic lunch of crusty rolls, cheese and tomatoes in a field far from anywhere is a nice break.
-Then it’s on to Upper Slaughter where we stop in a pub for a drink – fabulous, incredible 80 degree weather.
+A picnic lunch of crusty rolls, cheese and tomatoes in a field far from anywhere was a nice break.
+Then it was on to Upper Slaughter where we stopped in a pub for a drink – fabulous, incredible 80 degree weather.

 Bourton-on-the-Water

-The day is supremely beautiful.
-Why I even bother carrying a rain jacket in my backpack I don’t know.
-I am actually tanning!
-My arms are brown as a berry.
+The day was supremely beautiful.
+Why I even bothered carrying a rain jacket in my backpack I don’t know.
+I was actually tanning!
+My arms were brown as a berry.
 Not that many people are out and about, surprisingly.
-We see a few – a very few – on the trail, and they are all very pleasant.
+We saw a few – a very few – on the trail, and they were all very pleasant.

 The mists of time

 Back at Lowerfield Farm.
-Richard, our host, is a delightful man.
-We only see him in an apron serving us breakfast, but he is invariably chipper and friendly.
-His wife, Jane, on the other hand, is very distant!
-Richard’s all jolly hockey sticks, cheery and pip-pip.
-I like that…This has been a really lovely four days.
-Beautiful weather, fascinating hikes where we have seen the “real” Cotswolds – not the tourist towns but real back-in-time tiny hamlets that are truly “old England.”
+Richard, our host, was a delightful man.
+We only saw him in an apron serving us breakfast, but he was invariably chipper and friendly.
+His wife, Jane, on the other hand, was very distant.
+Richard was all jolly hockey sticks, cheery and pip-pip.
+I liked that.
+What a really lovely four days.
+Beautiful weather, fascinating hikes where we saw the “real” Cotswolds – real back-in-time tiny hamlets that are truly “old England.”

 Dartmoor and the Warren Hill Inn